 A3.3.3.3 Metallic and Elastomeric Seals-Metallic seals can be used for primary and secondary confinements, but elastomeric seals can only be used for secondary confinement.
 Elastomeric seals are more sensitive to radiation and temperature than metal seals.
 Radiation will cause polymerization (cross-linking) in elastomers, and doses above about 106 rad will result in an increase in strength and a loss of elasticity (embrittlement).
 Radiation also tends to reduce permeability for the same reason; at least initially higher doses reverse these trends.
 Radiation may also produce a chemical breakdown of the elastomer, and the decomposition products may interact with other components of the DCSS.
 Elastomers may also start to degrade at higher temperatures and extended exposure times.
 Metallic seals should not be affected by radiation because of the high threshold value required to alter the mechanical properties of metals.
 However, time and temperature effects on metallic seals should be carefully assessed to ensure continued safe performance.
 Any schedules for these assessments should be carefully reviewed and updated in relation to their applicability during the license extension period and in accordance with the information developed after the original SER was completed.
-Replacement schedules for elastomeric seals, designed to be replaced at intervals, should be specified in the SAR.
+Elastomeric seals, designed to be replaced at intervals, should be specified in the SAR.
 The SAR should be checked to determine the procedures to be followed to ensure continued safe performance.
-Most elastomers are resistant to absorbed radiation doses up to 10^6 rad (35,36).
+Most elastomers are resistant to absorbed radiation doses up to 10 rad (35,36).
 The radiation exposure conditions for safety-related elastomeric o-rings, seals, and neutron shielding materials should be determined and compared with the radiation resistance for the particular elastomer.
 Some studies (37) conclude that for neutron shielding materials, thermal damage is far more significant than radiation damage.
 In addition, the release of corrosive gases, for example, fluorine from an elastomeric seal, must be considered for any potential effect of the gas on DCSS components.

 A3.3.3.4 Shielding Materials-The metal shell for thickwalled monolithic metal canister systems provides gamma radiation shielding, by lead in multi-shelled metal casks, and by the concrete in thin-walled metal casks.
 Neutron shielding can be located in the metal shell(s) or exterior to the shells.
 Typical materials used for gamma radiation shielding include thick walled steel, B29 chemical lead and/or reinforced concrete (0.28 MPa and 0.35 MPa).
 Materials for neutron shielding include polyethylene, polypropylene, borated polymer, and concrete.
 Shielding materials are shown in Table A3.7 (33).
 During extended storage, the shielding materials must not creep or slump to any extent that critically impairs the safety function.
 The effect of radiation on any polymeric materials is of concern because of potential changes in the polymers configuration by slumping or granulation.
 Radiation can cause chain scission or crosslinking of the polymer structure.
-Chain scission can result in a reduction in molecular weight and an increased tendency of the polymer to creep.
+Chain scisssion can result in a reduction in molecular weight and an increased tendency of the polymer to creep.
 Crosslinking can increase the molecular weight of the polymer, increasing its hardness and resistance to creep.
 These radiation effects are sensitive to the applied dose rate and the presence of oxidants and other reactive species that make polymer performance application specific.
-The use of accelerated radiation testing results may be misleading in evaluating the performance and useful life of polymers (and any other materials) unless the results can be interpreted (see Practice C 1174) with an understanding of the degradation mechanisms of interest to the alteration behaviors in service and in the accelerated test(s).
+The use of accelerated radiation testing results may be misleading in evaluating polymer performance and useful life.
+Shielding performance can be directly verified by field measurements of dose rates.